TomekMazurek/songs-app/README.md

 ### Description

-Songs App is backend application for Songs-vote-client app.
-Currently running on Heroku Platform.
+Songs App is backend project for Songs-vote-client app that is being deployed on Heroku Platform.
 The app is responsible for providing API for the client app.
 Uses Heroku Postgres DB.

-### Table of contents

 ### Installation

-#### Running on localhost

-For running the app on your localhost clone the repository and build the project with `mvn build` command.
-App runs on port 8092

 #### Running on Heroku